-You can’t always have a fire when you’re camping.
-Although I do believe that camping recipes are superior when cooked over a fire— there are tons of amazing camping meals you can make on your stove too.
+You can’t always have a fire when you’re camping (unless you have a portable fire pit, but sometimes not even then!).
+Although I do believe that camping recipes are superior when cooked over a fire—there are tons of amazing camping meals you can make on your stove too.

 17. Chicken Fajitas

 Fajitas are my all time favorite go-to healthy, quick meal to make!
 They are easy to make for a group too, which is another huge plus.

 You can use whatever colored bell peppers you want, but I recommend using yellow, green, and red so it is extra pretty.

 Cafe Delites chicken fajita recipe is absolutely top tier.
 I adore that her chicken marinade has only 5 ingredients.

 I’ve seriously made these on so many camping trips and they never get old!
 Consider getting a cast iron skillet for the best possible flavor.

 Breakfast burritos are one of the best camping meals there is!
 They are so easy, and always a crowd favorite.

 Once Upon a Chef’s breakfast burrito recipe is so fantastic.
 The tomato and avocado salsa adds the perfect touch of freshness alongside the cheese and sausage.

 You also don’t have to sear the tortilla— but you absolutely should.